raydot/udemy-react-hooks/README.md

 `useEffect` is so called because it allows you to manage side effects in React.

+Section 02_11 has an interesting discussion between using `function` and using arrow functions and what the differences are between the two.
+Most notably, the arrow function does not create a binding to `this`.

 ## Getting Started with Create React App Boilerplate: